sugarcontent/CSModules/README.md

 ##Guidelines

 - Do not reuse codes without understanding them.
 It will harm you in the long run.
-- Be mindful that NUS does not tolerate any form of plagarism, so use this repo wisely.
+- Be mindful that NUS would not tolerate any form of plagarism, so use this repo only as a reference.